New: AI voiceover + auto-captions - script to captioned video in one API call. Read the announcement

 1. Static layers - logo, brand colors, fonts, watermark, intro/outro

-2. Dynamic slots - marked fields (headline, product image, voiceover URL, CTA text)
+2. Dynamic slots - marked fields (headline, product image, CTA text)

-The magic isn't the render - it's the fact that one template can produce infinite variations.
+The magic isn't the render.
+It's that one template can produce unbounded variations.
 500 products in a Shopify store?
 500 demo videos from one template.
 10,000 leads in a CRM?
 10,000 personalized outreach clips.
 Want Spanish, French, and Portuguese versions?
 Same template, different data payloads.

-This is exactly how teams produce personalized video at industrial scale.
-We walk through a full end-to-end example in our guide to generating 1,000+ personalized videos.
+This is exactly how teams produce personalized video at industrial scale, and the vertical playbooks differ more than you'd expect.
+We walk through a full end-to-end example in our guide to generating 1,000+ personalized videos, with vertical-specific builds for real estate listings, e-commerce catalogs, and sales outreach.
+Our personalized video at scale pillar covers the broader strategy, including why AI avatar fatigue is reshaping the production-approach decision in 2026.

 No-Code vs. API: Which Path Should You Take?

 No-code automation (Zapier, Make.com, n8n) is the fastest path for teams producing under about 1,000 videos per month; direct API integration becomes essential above that volume or when custom logic is required.
-Zapier alone processes 1.5+ billion automated tasks monthly in 2026, and the no-code boom is feeding directly into video workflows.
+Zapier alone runs over 1.5 billion automated tasks a month, roughly 60% more than in 2023 (Zapier usage data, 2026; some trackers put the current figure closer to 3.1 billion).
+The no-code boom feeds directly into video workflows.

 Direct API strengths: lower per-render cost at volume, full control over retry logic, custom branching, no per-task fees, tighter observability.
 When you're rendering tens of thousands of videos, the no-code platform fee stops being rounding error.